ValeMeza/my-pwp-Valente/README.md

 ## Milestone 2&beta; Feedback
 You're about 30% done.
 You can get to 85-90% with a solid plan and 3-4 very focused hours.
 Detailed notes on our meeting left via Slack.
 Your Milestone 2b passes at Tier III.

+## Milestone 3 / Final Feedback
+I hope this PWP has given you some good experience in front-end web development.
+There's a lot of room for growth here - so keep working on it.
+The hover effect on your main image is a really nice touch - good work on this.

+Unfortunately the contact form isn't working.
+See Suggestions below, and come talk with me if you want some help debugging.

+Design wise, I would consider adding a bit more contrast.
+Try changing the background color to white to see what I mean.
+Strong visual impact can be achieved simply through a good color choice, a good font choice (sparingly used), and sufficient contrast.

+Your Final PWP passes at [Tier II](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).

+### Suggestions
+- Ouch!
+Your contact form doesn't work!
+I'm seeing a 500 error in the console on submit.
+This could be caused by several things....
+Composer packages not installed, mailer files not uploaded, path to mailer.php incorrect, etc. See me and I can help you troubleshoot this.
+- Consider using a lighter font color on the darker background so the text is easier to read.
+- Check the Bootstrap form classes on the "Subject" input field on your contact form.
+Fix these and it should match the other fields.